Rhapsodizer/Rhapsodizer/README.md

 - 👋 Hi, I’m @Rhapsodizer
-- 👀 I’m interested in electronics, music, programming, offline & offgrid
+- 👀 I’m interested in electronics, music and programming.
 - 🌱 I’m currently learning and I will forever

 <!---